**Alt Text:** A large solar farm with rows of solar panels surrounded by greenery and a small pond.

 2. How do rooftop farms work?

 Rooftop farms use techniques like hydroponics and vertical farming to grow plants in a limited space.
-These farms often use less water and need fewer resources than long-established and accepted agriculture.
+These farms often use less water and need fewer resources than traditional agriculture.

-3. What are the impacts of urban agriculture?
+3. What are the benefits of urban agriculture?

 Urban agriculture helps reduce food transportation emissions, improves food security, boosts local economies, and can even help lower the urban heat island effect by providing green spaces in cities.